RgTheGreat/RgTheGreat.github.io/README.md

  ``py term``

- # here is the code, it doesn't know real python commands but only calculation>>>
+ # here is the code, it  know real python commands and calculation>>>

 https://rgthegreat.github.io/py-term.md